epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-08-07-terminal-ricing.markdown

 ![Terminal Ricing: Gentoo XFCE4 Terminal][image-ss-gentoo-xfce4-terminal]{: .img-responsive }

 I intentionally use scary command with scary output to get the hackish screenshot feeling.
-Haciksh here, I mean hack in computer context, not amateur writing context.
+Hackish here, I mean hack in computer context, not amateur writing context.

 The terminal is using other terminal as background, not a wallpaper.
 The other terminal is doing actual compilation.
 Compilation give the screenshot more hackish looks.
+The code is, actually just `hello world` for beginner.

 Not too much effort, but works for me.